eNewsletter Dermatology Sign Up

 Unfortunately, no. Psoriasis is a chronic medical condition.
 My focus when I treat psoriasis is more of clearing, maintenance, and control.
 Just like having other chronic medical condition like high blood pressure for example, medications can be used to bring the condition under control and into the normal range.
 That’s really my goal when I am treating psoriasis.
 Oftentimes, I will use a combination of treatments including topical medicals, phototherapy treatments, systemic medications, and some of the new biologic treatments for best control in patients.
 Once again, my focus in psoriasis is to get the condition clear or nearly clear and then shift into a maintenance mode when things are under good control.

-Psoriasis Treatment information
+Psoriasis Treatment Information

 Both my son and daughter are struggling with acne, and I have told them they need to wash their face regularly and also decrease their intake of pizza and soda.
 Dr. Crutchfield, do you agree with this?